| AI Mandate Playbook

 Calibrate Risk to Your Company Complexity

-Not all accounting processes carry the same risk profile.
-Phase 2 is about honestly mapping which parts of your operation can tolerate experimentation and which require near-zero error tolerance — before you commit to any implementation path.
+Not all accounting processes carry the same risk.
+Some can tolerate experimentation.
+Others require near-zero error tolerance.
+Phase 2 is about mapping which is which before you commit to anything.

 Old ApproachNew ApproachWhy It Matters